Table of Contents

 Angiographic location of the inferior sagittal sinus marks the anterior midline of the brain.
 Early filling or displacement of the same has localizing value.

-Usually, the superior sagittal sinus continues as the dominant larger right transverse sinus and the inferior sagittal sinus on the left but anatomical variation is rather the norm.
+Usually, the superior sagittal sinus continues as the dominant larger right transverse sinus, and the inferior sagittal sinus flows into the left transverse sinus, but anatomical variation is rather the norm.

 It drains the temporal lobe, posterior cingulate gyrus and the corpus callosum.